sheabunge/storyman/README.md

 If you skip this step, then a `.story` file will be automatically created in the home directory.

 Finally, you'll also need to install storyman in any Git repositories where you want automatically-tagged commits.
-This can be achieved by running `story install` inside an existing Git repository, e,g.:
+This can be achieved by running `story install` inside an existing Git repository:

 ```sh-session
 $ cd ~/projects/some-project